 It’s absolutely paramount to understand the varying effects of different data fluctuations, as well as being able to communicate the importance of these effects on our clients.
 Part of staying on top of Google’s ever-changing Shopping landscape involves carrying out our own research.

-With the help of a current client of ours, we recently conducted a small experiment to better understand online consumer behavior in relation to the stock availability of individual SKUs.
+With the help of a current client of ours, we recently conducted a small experiment to better understand online consumer behaviour in relation to the stock availability of individual SKUs.
 In particular, we were interested in finding out how the conversion rate is affected by the availability of products, especially when coveted variants of your items go out of stock.

 How is conversion rate affected by stock availability?